Most pressure sores are preventable. It is much better to prevent pressure sores than to treat them. Here are 5 tips to prevent pressure sores.

 Bedsores (pressure ulcers) Mayo Clinic, US

-- Your skin matters – preventing pressure injuries NZ Wound Care Society, Ministry of Health, NZ, ACC, NZ & Health Quality & Safety Commission, NZ
+- How to prevent pressure injuries at home NZ Wound Care Society, Ministry of Health, NZ, ACC, NZ & Health Quality & Safety Commission, NZ

 - Pressure ulcer DermNet, NZ

 - Pressure injury prevention Health Quality & Safety Commission ,NZ